evanx/webserva/README.md

 <img src='http://evanx.github.io/images/rquery/rhbot-signup.png'/>

-Our "10MB" service is free.
-This service bundle includes 10MB peak RAM and 20GB monthly transfer.
-So for example, you can store 250k records averaging 40 characters each, on us.
+Our "50MB" service is free.
+This service bundle is limited to 50MB peak RAM and 20GB monthly transfer.
+So for example, you can store 1 million records averaging 50 characters each, on us.
+Your account can be topped up via virtual currency where "50MB" bundles are priced at roughly 50c USD per month.
+This is determined from Digital Ocean infrastructure costs, as a market indicator.

 So sign up and imagine some cool use cases for storing data in memory in the cloud, publishable in volume via CDN, or kept private:
 - "open" keyspaces have a randomly-generated name that you can keep secret, or share